mangal-interactions/mangal/mangal.md

 species, to show how species distribution determines biotic interactions.
 In this final use case, we propose to reproduce a similar figure, using the `RgoogleMaps` package.

+# Conclusions

+In this contribution, we presented `mangal`, a data format for the exchange of ecological networks and associated meta-data.
+We deployed an online database with an associated API, relying on this data specification.
+Finally, we introduced `rmangal`, a `R` package designed to interact with APIs using the `mangal` format.

 # References